 So when you ask what makes a good teacher, it all boils down to these core things:

-- being able to care truly, showing enthusiasm for the class,
+- Being able to care genuinely for others

-- the ability to plan things and act on them on time,
+- The ability to plan things and act on them timely

 Why Become A Good Teacher?

-Each child that enters your class has a different, curious, unique, and creative mind.
-This mind is just looking for a way to be put to the right use.
-Teaching is the one profession that creates different avenues for students in their career growth.
+Each child that enters the class has a different, curious, unique, and creative mind, and these minds are just looking for a way to be put to the right use.
+Teaching is the only profession that creates different avenues for students in their career growth.

 Education is not the filling of a pail but the lighting of a fire. – William Butler Yeats

-Hence, each teacher, no matter how young or old, must work towards achieving excellence.
+Hence, no matter how young or old, every teacher must work towards achieving excellence.
 They need to be the best in their profession who can set good examples for the young generation.

 Essential Professional Characters To Become a Teacher